hfmark/tektonika_copyedit/README.md

     - [anystyle.io -> file_anystyle.bib]

 - fix anystyle bibtex file year fields and keys, make a new .bib file
-    - (set input filenames manually first)
+    - (set input filenames manually in the script)
     - fix_bibtex.py -> file_init.bib

-- manually correct any non-ascii keys in bib file
+- manually correct any non-ascii keys in bib file, if there are any
     - (these will be printed to stdout so we know they need to be fixed, usually for non-ascii characters)
     - (feels like there should be a way around this but I don't know it)

 - parse the pandoc output tex file to a better tex format
-    - (set the input filenames manually first)
+    - (set the input filenames manually in the script)
     - parse_pandoc_file.py -> file_init.tex

 - run bibtex and pdflatex, look at the output and figure out what needs fixing